zalenix/portaldocs/portal-sdk/templates/portalfx-create-deploytoazure.md

 }
 ```

-If you want to make your custom package read-only (so people cannot edit the template), add `readonlytemplate` to the list of category ids.
+If you want to make the custom package read-only so that it cannot be edited, add `readonlytemplate` to the list of category ids.

 Both of these will load your template automatically and open the list of parameters by default.
 [Try it!](https://portal.azure.com/#create/microsoft.template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-create-storage-account-standard%2Fazuredeploy.json)

 ## Best practices